 Modern workplaces can be incredibly mobile and flexible, so depending on the meeting and the event, we suggest the option of boxed lunches and food that your guests can grab and go.
 Bento boxes are hugely popular in Japan, and are a beautiful and fun way to present lunch.

 The beauty of having a lunch that is healthy and filling, means that your guests won’t feel the need to gorge on desserts.
 However, it’s always nice to provide something sweet to bookend a boardroom lunch.
 A simple platter of brownies and some fruit salad can often do the trick.
-While it’s important to serve coffee and tea, offer some bottled water and fresh juices so there’s plenty of options.
+While it’s important to serve coffee and tea, offer some bottled water and fresh juices so there’s plenty of options for your guests to stay hydrated.

 Remember, food is fuel, so it’s important to nourish your guests and keep them energised throughout the day.